Linus-J/autoencoder-from-scratch/README.md

 - [DEMON Adam optimiser](https://github.com/JRC1995/DemonRangerOptimizer "DEMON Adam optimiser")

 ### Current progress:
-- AE implemented using vanilla SGD in C
+- AE implemented using Adam optimiser in C
 - Implemented batch training and composite matrix operations in C
 - AE implemented in PyTorch and Cython with DEMON Adam optimiser

 ### Future aims:
-- Implement DEMON Adam optimiser to C source code.
+- Add DEMON to the Adam optimiser to C source code.
 - Implement a disentangled VAE in all languages.
 - Test and compare execution times.